Bira/octopus-carnival/_drafts/wir-dscc-cloud-ray.md

 escape DCs of 34 for Athletics and 36 for Acrobatics.
 The ray can grab at most one target like this.
 The **Unhindered** trait lets the cloud ray pull the victim along when it moves.
-Either of these attacks can be used as part of **GLiding Attack**, which lets it attack twice during the movement and otherwise works like the pup's version.
+Either of these attacks can be used as part of **Gliding Attack**, which lets it attack twice during the movement and otherwise works like the pup's version.

 A ray that finds itself surrounded can use **Wing Storm** (Close Burst 3